Teaching of Reading and Phonics

 Children complete their reading records when they have read at home.

 KS1 Reading Scheme and KS2 Quality Text Scheme

-In EYFS and KS1, we use a combination of RWI phonics books and supplementary reading books for children blue level and above in RWI.
-Children will change their books once or twice a week according to their phonics grouping, but we do ask that children bring their books to school every day to allow children to read 1-1 with adults during the school day.
+In EYFS and KS1, we use a combination of RWI phonics books and supplementary reading books for children in blue level and above in RWI.
+Children will change their books every 3 or 4 days, according to their phonics grouping, but we do ask that children bring their books to school every day to allow children to read 1-1 with adults during the school day.

 In KS2, children choose 1 book per week from the Quality Text Scheme.
 The children remain a free reader but the Quality Text Scheme is designed to supplement their reading choices so that they have access to a variety of genres.

 After RWI, children become free readers.
 They may choose to read books from home, from the local library or a book they have chosen from their class library.
 Children must continue to record their reading at home in their reading records, which will be checked by their teacher or teaching assistant on a weekly basis.
 Their books choices will be monitored and guided to ensure their choices are appropriate to their stage in development and varied.